Large Language Models Could Be Rote Learners: Introduction

-To mitigate the issue,~\citet{zhou2023don} advocates the removal of benchmark datasets from pre-training corpora.
+To mitigate this issue, Zhou et al.~\cite{zhou2023don} advocates the removal of benchmarks from pre-training corpora.
 However, this strategy conflicts with the fundamental objective of large-scale pre-training, which aims to maximize model performance by exposing LLMs to as much data as possible.
 From a broader perspective, human learning also involves problem-solving through practicing on similar questions, \eg exam preparation.
-While rote memorization of specific questions and answers merely lead to short-term success, repeated practicing can also facilitate deeper conceptual understanding.
-Inspired, rather than viewing benchmark contamination as a flaw to be eradicated, which is a nearly impossible task at scale~\citep{sainz2023nlp, bordt2024elephants}, we argue that it is an inherent aspect of learning and should be accounted for in evaluation.
-Therefore, this study shifts its focus to \emph{evaluating LLMs in the presence of contamination, aiming to distinguish genuine capability gains from superficial memorization effects}.
-The explicit disentangling of these two learning effects remains largely unexplored in MCQ-based evaluation, yet we believe it marks a crucial step towards developing more rigorous and unbiased evaluation methodologies.
+While rote memorization of specific questions and answers merely leads to short-term success, repeated practice can also facilitate deeper conceptual understanding.
+Thus, rather than viewing benchmark contamination as a flaw to be eradicated, which is a nearly impossible task at scale~\cite{sainz2023nlp, bordt2024elephants}, we argue that it is an inherent aspect of learning and should be accounted for in evaluation.
+Therefore, this study shifts focus to \emph{evaluating LLMs in the presence of contamination, aiming to distinguish genuine capability gains from superficial memorization effects}.
+The explicit disentangling of these two learning effects remains largely unexplored in benchmark-based (MCQ-based, as an example) evaluation, yet we believe it marks a crucial step towards developing more rigorous and unbiased evaluation methodologies.